gplima89/ExportAllBackupsOnAzure/README.md

 ## Author

-- [Your Name](https://github.com/yourusername)# AI Security with Microsoft Solutions
+- Guil Lima(https://github.com/gplima89)# AI Security with Microsoft Solutions

 This repository contains materials for a presentation and a practical demo on securing AI workloads using Microsoft Azure solutions.